WELCOME TO THE SPIRITUAL SYMBOLIC LABYRINTH

 REVISING THE EDENIC SHAME.
 WHAT WAS AND IS IT?

 Biblical Hebrew has a variety of words and expressions for naked and in translation, sometimes even in Hebrew itself, it is not always perfectly clear what is meant.
 It could be anything from full nudity to merely being without over garment – situation would indicate.
-However, the nearest root meaning if not translation is usually impoverishment, a certain lack or loss or absence of something, anything from personal power to wealth.
-Obviously the nakedness of Isaiah was involved with warning of coming defeat and reduction to slave status.
+Sometimes the use of nudity can be a precious circumlocution for having sex as in Leviticus where “uncovering the nakedness” means having intercourse, a fact that reminds us the Genesis curse on Ham who saw his (inebriated) father naked, is almost guaranteed to signify a case of incestuous shame rape.
+However, the nearest root meaning if not translation of naked is usually impoverishment, a certain lack or loss or absence of something, anything from personal power to wealth.
+Obviously the nakedness of Isaiah was involved with prophetic warning of coming defeat and reduction to slave status.

 In a previous article on my other site (See: Issues of Love, Sex and Biblical ‘Incoherence’ https://wp.me/p2v96G-111) I mentioned that the bible implies a belief in the soul/aura – some passages don’t even make sense without assuming it.
 I suggest that loss of the aura’s visibility, its radiance around the body that a few psychically inclined persons can still observe, is what the original shame was believed to be.
 After all, without some loss of the kind happening, how would the Edenic couple sense and observe they were naked in the first place?
 “Who told you you were naked”? is indeed the question to be asked.